GVethaNarayanan/Resume-Analyzer/README.md

 **Vetha Narayanan**

+🎓 B.Tech Information Technology
+📍 Chennai Institute of Technology

 ---

+## ⭐ Support

-### ⭐ If you found this project useful, consider giving it a star on GitHub!
+If you found this project useful, please consider giving this repository a ⭐ on GitHub.

+It helps others discover the project and supports future improvements.